aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-named-value/_index.md

 ---
-title: asp: Add Named Value in XMP Metadata using Java
+title: Add Named Value in XMP Metadata using Java
 linktitle: Add Named Value in XMP using Java
 second_title: Aspose.Page Java API
 description: Master Java document manipulation with asp.
 Learn how to add XMP metadata using Aspose.Page – a step‑by‑step guide for adding named values.